 Taxco

 While I would personally recommend this as a weekend trip, Taxco is possible to do if you don’t mind 4-5 hours in a car (roundtrip).
 Known for its silver mining, this absolutely delightful pueblo mágico (magic town) is roughly a 2.5-hour drive outside Mexico City.
 I fell in love as soon as I saw the all-white buildings and red rooftops adorning the steep hillside.
 The streets are small and narrow, most of the cabs are VW Bugs, and since the whole city is situated on a hill, every day is a leg day here!
-There’s also a cable car that can take you from the very bottom to the very top of the hillside, and it was a very fun way to get a beautiful view.
+There’s also a cable car that can take you from the very bottom to the very top of the hillside, but sadly it was down when I went.

 A short drive from Taxco is Parque Nacional Grutas de Cacahuamilpa, which is one of the largest cave systems in the world.
 It was really impressive, and new formations are still forming!
 A word to the wise: it gets very hot and humid in the caves so dress accordingly, and wear comfortable shoes as it is a 3-mile roundtrip walk.
 You’ll also need to hire a private tour guide to get the history of the caves in English.
 I highly recommend this Viator tour so you can enjoy a private driver and English-speaking tour guide for both Taxco and the grutas (caves).